shanecharles/GameOfLife-csharp/README.md

 ### Running the Tests:

-Open the sln in Visual Studio, restore the nuget packages, and run the tests.
+Open the `GameOfLife.sln` in Visual Studio 2015, restore the nuget packages, and run the tests.